Download a printable pdf file of the theme from this link.

 - Closing protocol (To be read aloud by participants)

-- As a group we will be able to choose the next themes we want to address.
-For example:
+For the following weeks, as a group we will then choose the themes we want to address.

 - We urge you to plan to attend all meetings.
 The rhythm of the circle is disrupted if people come and go.
 Sometimes it is unavoidable but we ask you to recognize the value of coming regularly.

-- We encourage you to go on the website (www.circlesforreconciliation.ca).
+- We encourage you to go on the website.
 It changes virtually every week.

-- If you decide the theme for the following week people can read it on the website before coming to the meeting if they wish.
+- When we decide the theme for the following week you can read it on the website before coming to the meeting if you wish.
 Also there are all kinds of resources on our website, including short and long videos.

 - Does anyone need transportation either to come or to get home?